SAP/spartacus-docs/_pages/contributing/breaking-changes.md

 #### MUST HAVEs:

 - Add `?` to make the new constructor parameter optional.
 Otherwise customer passing less arguments will get a compilation error.
--  In the latter code of your class, be prepared that the new constructor parameter might be undefined.
+-  In the logic of your class, be prepared that the new constructor parameter might be null or undefined.
 Please simply access any properties of the new dependency with `?.` (optional chaining), for example `this.cartItemContextSource?.item$`.
-Otherwise a customer extending our class and passing less params to the `super()` constructor, will get a runtime error because there is no property `item$` of undefined.
+Otherwise a customer extending our class and passing less params to the `super()` constructor, will get a runtime error in our logic, because there is no property `item$` of undefined.
 - If your new constructor dependency **might** be not provided for your class (i.e. the dependency service is not `providedIn: 'root'` or is provided conditionally in the DOM, etc.), then precede it with `@Optional()`.
 Otherwise when the dependency is conditionally NOT provided customers, customer will get an Angular runtime error (that it can't resolve the dependency).
 Preceding with `@Optional()` tells Angular to fallback gracefully to `null` value when cannot inject.

 #### NICE TO HAVEs: